kamialie/education/README.md

 **Special permissions**:

-+ setuid bit - when applied to an exec file, sets the *effective user ID* from the real user (running the program) to the program's owner; usually is given to few programs ownder by superuser, so that others users can run the program with privileged rights
++ setuid bit - when applied to an exec file, sets the *effective user ID* from the real user (running the program) to the program's owner; usually is given to few programs owner by superuser, so that others users can run the program with privileged rights
 	```bash
 	$ chmod u+s program
 	```